 Big Data Generators in the Process Industries

 The generation of data in the Process industries, on a really large scale, started with the gradual introduction of Smart Transmitters and Distributed Control Systems.
+Later on it got extended to areas such as Safety Instrumented Systems.
 In previous years, when pneumatic transmitters were used, data was being collected of course, but the scan times were low. e.g. a pneumatic pressure transmitter connected to a strip chart recorder would record the pressure value once every 30 seconds.
 When the pneumatic transmitter got replaced with an electronic one (analog electronic to start with and then a digital “smart” one equipped with a microprocessor), which was in turn connected to a Distributed Control System (again a microprocessor based one) the scan time increased to 1 reading per second.
 So the data generated suddenly increased by 30 times.
 Then the DCS itself started generating data about process conditions in the form of various alarms.
 So while in the older plants a single pressure measurement had maybe one alarm point, say a High Pressure alarm, wired to inform the operator if the pressure increased above a certain value, the newer transmitter generated 6 alarms by default such as High, High High, Low, Low Low, Diagnostic and Rate of change alarms.
 This was just regarding the Process Pressure.

 When the older 4-20 mA signals gave way to HART, Fieldbus and other technologies, the data generation increased even more.
 Today the transmitter can not only give us all these alarm values but also other information such as when it was last calibrated, who did the calibration, when it is next due, how many times did the process value go beyond a certain value, whether any surges were experienced in the pressure, whether the impulse lines are choked and so on.